 A panic attack can be very frightening and uncomfortable.
 During a panic attack, feeling like you are losing control or going crazy is common.
 But these sensations are only temporary.
 What matters during a panic attack is the focus on oneself, and the lack of control one feels.

 During a panic attack, the body activates a fight-or-flight response.
-This causes a surge of adrenaline and an increase in heart rate, blood pressure, and respiration.
+This type of attack causes a surge of adrenaline and an increase in heart rate, blood pressure, and respiration.
 The person may also experience chest pain, shortness of breath, dizziness, and trembling.
 Sometimes, people may feel like they are having a heart attack or going crazy.

 When you’re in the throes of a panic attack, it can feel like the end of the world.
 But you can take steps to ease your symptoms and get through it.